 Caterpillar Patterns!
 Caterpillars are perfect for so many math activities (counting, measuring, patterns).
 I created these FREE Caterpillar Pattern Mats and Worksheets you can use in your classroom.
-You can use them two ways.
-The first way is to make a pattern mat and student make the caterpillar pattern with pom poms or glass gems.
-The other way is to use them as a worksheet and students create the patterns with dot daubers.
+You can use them two ways: 1) Students make the caterpillar pattern with pom poms or glass gems or 2) Use them as a worksheet and students create the patterns with dot daubers.

 Bee 2D Shape Match!
-These bees need to find their hive.
+These bees need to find their corresponding hives.
 Students simply match the shaped bees to the matching beehive.

 Buggy Ten Frame Math Mats!
-Ten frame mats are one of my go-to morning table time activities because they are low prep, hands on, and my students love them.
-Laminate the mats or place in a dry erase pocket and students can trace the number and number word!
+Ten frame mats are one of my go-to morning table time activities because they are low prep, hands on and my students love them.
+Laminate the mats or place in a dry erase pocket.
+Students can trace the number and number word!
 Use mini erasers or bingo clips to fill in the ten frame mats.

 Bug Play Dough Tray!
-My students went bonkers for this bug play dough tray hiding and creating little buggy habitats for the bugs.
-I think the worms were their favorite and you can find in the fishing section at Walmart (just make sure they do NOT have hooks in them).
-Then add green gems (Dollar Tree), circle cookie cutter, oval cookie cutter, pebbles (Dollar Tree), bugs, plastic plants (Dollar Tree), a mini rolling pin (Walmart), and green and brown play dough.
-Your kiddos will be exercising and strengthing those fine motor muscles in no time!
+My students went bonkers for this bug play dough tray!
+They enjoyed hiding and creating little buggy habitats for the bugs.
+I think the worms were their favorite; you can find them in the fishing section at Walmart (just make sure they do NOT have hooks in them).
+Then add green gems (Dollar Tree), circle cookie cutter, oval cookie cutter, pebbles (Dollar Tree), bugs, plastic plants (Dollar Tree), a mini rolling pin (Walmart) and green and brown play dough.
+Your kiddos will be exercising and strengthening those fine motor muscles in no time!

 Caterpillar Name Craft!
 Name crafts are one of my new favorite things (besides play dough trays).
 It’s a fun way to practice scissor skills and name writing because what kid doesn’t absolutely love activities with his/her name?
 If your students need extra support cutting, have them use these loop scissors that bounce back open.
-Now all of your students can do the craft independently (or almost independently).
+Using supports such as loop scissors, all of your students can do the craft independently (or almost independently).

 Bug Letter and Sound Writing Tray!
 Writing trays are a FUN way for students to practice writing and making letters.
-This tray has dried peas in which I’m hoping looks like grass.
+This tray has dried peas, which is meant to represent grass.
 Students pick an uppercase letter card and find the matching lowercase letter and initial sound.
 Then they write the letter in the tray and build it with insect mini erasers.
-Now, this is so much more fun than worksheets!
+This hands-on activity is so much more fun and engaging than worksheets!